 It’s equally important to designate powers of attorney.
 A durable power of attorney identifies the person you’d like to manage your money if you are unable to make decisions for yourself due to physical illness or cognitive impairment.
 Most often, that’s your spouse.

 Lastly, newlyweds must update beneficiary forms for any insurance policies (life, health, auto and home), annuities and retirement accounts they own, including IRAs and 401(k)s.
 That’s an important step as beneficiary forms trump whatever is written in your will.
+(Learn more: Estate planning tools for households)

 Co-mingled or separate?